 Opioid abuse/dependence: Repeated use of a drug while producing problems in three or more areas over a 12-month period.
 Areas include tolerance, withdrawal, overdose, and use despite impending adverse consequences.
-The most commonly abused opioid is oxycodone from diverted prescriptions.
-Others include hydrocodone, morphine, meperidine, fentanyl, methadone, buprenorphine, butorphanol, tramadol and pentazocine (224).
+The most commonly abused opioid is oxycodone from diverted prescriptions, followed by morphine, meperidine, fentanyl, methadone, buprenorphine, butorphanol, tramadol and pentazocine (224).